 WHAT IS COMPUTER SCIENCE?

-Computer Science is a challenging but exciting subject that provides the opportunity to develop an in-depth understanding of how computer systems and software are developed.
-In Computer Science, there is a great emphasis on problem solving which means being able to analyse problems in a logical way and devise solutions that are used in the real world.
+Computer Science provides the opportunity to develop an in-depth understanding of how computer systems and software are developed.
+There is a great emphasis on problem solving which means being able to analyse problems in a logical way and devise solutions that are used in the real world.

 WHY STUDY THIS COURSE?